 - No standing on the ice talking in groups as this becomes a danger to those who are practicing.
 Talking should be done at the sides of the boards and kept to a minimum.

-- For safety reasons, Jumps are to be practiced on the ends and Spins are to be practiced in the middle of the rink
+- For safety reasons, Jumps are to be practiced on the ends and Spins in the middle of the rink

-- Get up immediately after falling unless you are hurt.
+- Please get up immediately after falling unless you are hurt.
 Keep your head up and watch for fellow skaters.
-Be polite and say excuse me when wanting to practice a jump, spin, etc.
+Be polite and say excuse me if you have the right of way.

 Priority of right-of-way on the ice surface: